Movie Review: “The House”

 Pro: Jason Mantzoukas (+5pts)

-Jason Mantzoukas shines in the role of Frank.
-This character keeps the plot moving and Mantzoukas delivers a lot of comedy throughout this entire movie.
-The character is desperately trying to get back together with his ex-wife.
-So he thinks making a lot of money from the casino will do the trick.
-This makes him an unpredictable character since he has lost everything and will resort to anything to win his wife back.
-This makes him the wild card of the movie.
-Jason Mantzoukas played the role very well.
-He captures the pain and the desperation all while nailing the comedy.
+Jason Mantzoukas shined in the role of Frank.
+This character kept the plot moving and Jason Mantzoukas delivered a lot of comedy throughout this entire movie.
+The character was desperately trying to get back together with his ex-wife, so he thought making a lot of money from the casino would help him achieve that goal.
+This made him an unpredictable character, since his desperation meant he was willing to stop at nothing.
+Jason Mantzoukas was the wild-card, comedic character and he played the role very well.
+He captured the pain and the desperation that his character needed in order to make his extreme measures believable, but he did this while nailing his comedic moments in a really entertaining way.

 Con: The Resolution (-3pts)

 The ending to this movie did not really work for me.
-The resolution of the film is centered around a city councilman (Nick Kroll) that should not have been in the movie and hinges on the sympathy of a local police officer who has spent the duration of the film trying to bust the casino.
-The whole ending felt way too convenient and did not fit with the premise of the film because it centers around a villain who had no place in the movie.
+The resolution of the story was centered around a city councilman that should not have been in the movie and hinged on the sympathy of a local police officer who had spent the duration of the movie trying to bust the casino.
+In other words, the sympathetic moment just seemed out of character and out of nowhere.
+The whole ending just felt way too convenient.
+It felt like the what the story was progressing toward, but it felt like the filmmakers realized that their movie was running a little long, and just sort of pulled the trigger on the climax of the story before they had really set everything up to do so.
+Maybe I am way off on that assumption, but based on how the ending went, this was what it felt like to me.

 Grade: C+ (79pts)